 Type-Moon resources

 Type-Moon is a multimedia company known primarily for the Fate/series, originally a doujin circle consisting of writer Kinoko Nasu and artist Takashi Takeuchi, and in present day arguably one of the most influential names in Japanese pop culture.
 The company's main products are visual novels, video games, and light novel series.
 Most works share roughly the same world, with characters and setpieces being reused between them, but do not follow any strict chronology or reading order.
-Type-Moon works frequently receive adaptions, with each work usually having an anime, a manga, or both.
+Type-Moon works frequently receive adaptions, with most works having an anime, a manga, or both.

 With so many entry points, the series is both easy and hard to get into.
 Type-Moon works have a turbulent history regarding translation, with only the spinoffs and anime adaptions getting official localisations while the original works remained untranslated, and fantranslation projects passing through several hands across several years or just sputtering out before finishing the job.
 Until very recently the question "how do I get into Type-Moon" required pulling up a powerpoint, with many caveats depending on how comfortable the asker is with downloading pirated games and installing fan-made translation patches.